aridjayarecipes/cutesrecipes.web.app/content/post/2552-step-by-step-guide-to-make-favorite-healthy-oats-soup.md

 ##### Steps to make Healthy Oats Soup:

-1. Heat the pan &amp; add 2 tbsp oil
+1. Heat the pan & add 2 tbsp oil
-1. Add the vegetables &amp; saute it.Then add oats to it.
+1. Add the vegetables & saute it.Then add oats to it.
 1. Add salt to it and cover it with a lid so that veggies are half cooked.
 1. Then add water and let it boil till thick.
-1. Add peper powder &amp; lime juice to it.
+1. Add peper powder & lime juice to it.
 1. Serve hot garnished with coriander leaves.